mccullochk/react-toolbox-themr/README.md

 $ yarn add --dev react-toolbox-themr
 ```

 Once installed you can define the configuration in the `package.json` file of your project or through the `--config <path/to/json>` option.
-If you want to use your `package.json` to store configuration, the `reactToolbox` key should be used on the top level to find your settings:
+If you want to use your `package.json` to store the configuration, the `reactToolbox` key should be used on the top level to find your settings:

 ```json
 "reactToolbox": {